WITCH4242/WITCH4242/README.md

 I'm currently the head of 3d design at JsDevGames, a game development company that focuses on high quality, immersive, interactive and large games and game functions.
 I oversee, manage and create 3d rigs, models, designs and animation for the company.
 I also help with the development game utilities and other systems.

-**»»» *Witchery Wonders Staff & Bot Developer***
-I'm currently a staff at Witchery Wonders, an occult/witchcraft discord server focused on creating a community and a learning place for all level witches.
-I develop and maintain a Discord bot for Divination tools, Fun commands, moderation functionality and systems for events.

 **»»» *And more...***